 The Effect of Gender Roles on Male Depression and Suicidal Behavior: Diagnostic Issues, Gender Specific Interventions, and an Integrative Therapeutic Approach

 Research demonstrates there are significant differences between men and women on the experience and presentation of depression, coping mechanisms, seeking psychotherapy, risk factors and suicide.
-The course will examine the newest research on ‘hegemonic’ masculinity and how it affects depression, including male atypical depression, diagnosis, suicide risk and psychotherapy.
+This course will examine the newest research on "hegemonic" masculinity and how it affects depression, including male atypical depression, diagnosis, suicide risk and psychotherapy.
 We will discuss the contributions of Joiner and Maltsberger to understand men’s vulnerability to suicide, use case presentations to identify the psychodynamics and interpersonal styles of depressed men, and detail gender specific and integrative approaches to working with men.

 Bruce Feingold, PhD, is a licensed clinical psychologist who has been practicing for thirty-seven years in Walnut Creek, specializing in adults, adolescents, couples, families and men’s groups.
 For nearly ten years he has worked at Contra Costa County Mental Health with adolescents and families where he founded a training program for masters and doctoral interns.
 He consulted on the adult units of Walnut Creek Hospital, and founded and directed a young adult program and training program for doctoral level students.
 Throughout his career Dr. Feingold has specialized in the treatment of men; he has also taught at graduate programs and led trainings on working with men.

 Date & Time: Saturday, September 28, 2019 at 9:30 am to 12:30 pm.
 Registration starts at 9:00 am.

 Location: TPI, 2232 Carleton St., Berkeley, CA 94704 (get map and directions)